weehaa/linux-configuration/README.md

 # linux-configuration
- Linux server preparation to host your web application.
+ Linux server preparation to host a web application.